 Explore Tauranga’s recent creation, Our Place – a vibrant, shipping-container city or shopping complex, in the heart of downtown Tauranga.

-Made entirely from shipping containers, Our Place has Artisan Retailers, Boutique food offerings, a community garden, live music, community workshops, pop-up bars and a pop-up kitchen which hosts food rescue groups.
+Made entirely from shipping containers, Our Place has Artisan Retailers, Boutique food offerings, a community garden, live music, community workshops, pop-up bars, and a pop-up kitchen that hosts food rescue groups.

 Browse Mount Maunganui Markets

 For local craft buys or souvenirs, don’t miss the Little Big Markets held on the first Saturday of every month in Coronation Park.